cloud66/help-old/_posts/building-your-stack/building-a-manifest-file.md

 - **memory**: Specify maximum memory (in MB) that can be used (default value is 64).
 - **port**: Specify connection port (default value is 11211).
 - **listen&#95;ip**: Specify which IP address to listen on (default value is 0.0.0.0).
+- **extra_packages** (_Optional_): A list of extra apt packages to be installed on the server, before deploying the application.
+This example installs `chrony` apt package on the server before deploying the application.

 <pre class="prettyprint">
 production: